Huotes/CommitMaker/README.md

 SON: What are clouds made of?
 DAD: Linux servers, mostly

 Police label anyone attacking Chuck Norris as a Code 45-11....
 A suicide.

+What do computers and air conditioners have in common?
+They both become useless when you open windows.